 Peter's journeys with his troop brought him across the border into Germany at war's end.
 Nobody knows why or how Peter left his 'boys' but it is likely that he'd had enough of military service and he went AWOL ('away without leave,' in military lingo).

-Back to being a stray, Peter was found by local German men who were about to kill him but was was lucky to be was rescued by Ilsa Shleifenbaum, wife of a lawyer in Seigen, Germany in the state of Hesse.
+Back to being a stray, Peter was found by local German men who were about to kill him but he was lucky to be was rescued by Ilsa Shleifenbaum, wife of a lawyer in Seigen, Germany in the state of Hesse.

 Many recognized dog breeds had been decimated by wartime abandonment and faced extinction.
 Some were saved with the hard work of dedicated breeders using the few breed representatives that were left.